manuakasam/ZF2_3_QuickStart_Rewrite/02_services_and_servicemanager.md

 return array(
     'service_manager' => array(
         'invokables' => array(
-            'Album\Service\AlbumService' => 'Album\Service\AlbumService'
+            'Album\Service\AlbumServiceInterface' => 'Album\Service\AlbumService'
         )
     ),
-    'view_manager' => array(/** ... */),
+    'view_manager' => array( /** View Manager Config */ ),
-    'controllers' => array(/** ... */),
+    'controllers'  => array( /** Controller Config */ ),
-    'router' => array(/** ... */)
+    'router'       => array( /** Router Config */ )
 );
 ```

-As you can see we now have added a new Service.
-It may look weird since both strings are identical, but remember in what
+As you can see we now have added a new Service that listens to the name `Album\Service\AlbumServiceInterface` and
-way the configuration is actually set up.
-It's always a key=>value pair of `$serviceName => $serviceClass`.
-Since our
-Service has no dependencies we are able to add this Service under the `invokables` array.
+points to our own implementation which is `Album\Service\AlbumService`.
+Since our Service has no dependencies we are
+able to add this Service under the `invokables` array.
 Try refreshing your browser.
-You should see no more error messages but rather exactly the page the we have created in the previous chapter of the
+You should see no more error
+messages but rather exactly the page that we have created in the previous chapter of the Tutorial.
-Tutorial.

 Using the Service at our Controller
 ===================================